playbasis/native-sdk-android/README.md

   ...
 }
 ```
 4.)
-Open a terminal sesion on the app folder.
+Open a terminal session on the app folder.

 5.)
 Run gradle install script
 ```